Palani-SN/Code2Cloud-Terraform-Helm/ReadMe.md

 ```

-#### Selective creation of GCPArtifact Registry using Terrafrom IaC for storing the Containers
+#### Selective creation of GCP Artifact Registry using Terrafrom IaC for storing the Containers

 - execute the following in the **terraform/** path of the repo.